Data Driven Digital Marketing

 Facebook hasn’t joined up the dots or the data to create an accurate up-to-date user profile of me.
 There isn’t a single interest topic, or ad interest that relates to babies, children, parenting or fatherhood listed in my Facebook data.

 Google on the other hand has.
 Google has a more accurate profile of me based on my behaviours.
 It’s not perfect – but it’s pretty good.

-I like to imagine when it does, some sort of siren going off in a supercomputer in California when does Facebook connects the dots and realises I’m a Dad.
+I like to imagine when it does, some sort of siren will go off in a supercomputer in California when Facebook connects the dots and does realise that I’m a Dad.
 I’ll no doubt find out when I start seeing Facebook ads for baby toys, on my news feed.
 I’ve promised to let my students know when I do.

 And so to finish...

 I hope you found that an interesting insight into the world of data in digital marketing.
 You can try this exercise yourself at home by visiting Google’s Ads Settings.

 Why not download and compare your Facebook and Google data – which was more accurate I wonder?

 If you’d like to learn more about data, or digital marketing in general - our Marketing Essentials for Business online short course is running in June and again in July.
 The next entry point for our CIM Digital Marketing Diploma is September 2021.
 Should you require any further information please contact firstname.lastname@example.org.

 Written by Owen Dale, programme leader for Marketing and course leader for the CIM Marketing qualifications here at Wrexham Glyndŵr University.